 - raising the amount of insulin your body makes after eating

-When used for weight loss, Mounjaro helps reduce your appetite.
-This can lower the calories you consume, which may lead to weight loss.
+When used for weight loss, Mounjaro also helps reduce your appetite.
+This can decrease the calories you consume, which may lead to weight loss.
+Also, keep in mind that Mounjaro is prescribed with exercise and a balanced diet, and these factors can also help you lose weight.

-Studies of Mounjaro for type 2 diabetes showed that using the drug can lead to weight loss.
+Studies of Mounjaro for type 2 diabetes showed that using the drug (along with a balanced diet and exercise) can lead to weight loss.
 But these studies did not specifically look at Mounjaro as a weight-loss medication.

 Another study looked at the use of Mounjaro for weight loss in people without diabetes.
 The study included adults with either: